kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 ## Comparison of results
+Below we will give the final test scores and error rates of the 4 models.
 All values stated are given to 4 s.f.

 ### XGBoost model